UltraEngine/Documentation/CPP/Pixmap_WritePixel.md

 # Pixmap::WritePixel

 This method writes each pixel of the pixmap with the specified color.
+This command is safe to call from multiple threads, as long as they do not write to the same pixels.

 ## Syntax